gnolang/gno/docs/getting-started/using-gnokey.md

---
+---
 id: using-gnokey
---
+---

 # Using `gnokey`

 ## Overview
-In this tutorial, you will learn how to use `gnokey`, a tool used for
+In this tutorial, you will learn how to use the `gnokey` binary to interact with a Gno.land chain.
+You will learn how to create state-changing calls, run readonly queries without using gas, as well as create, sign, and broadcast airgapped transactions for full security.

-which are
-required for interacting with the Gno.land blockchain.
-You will understand what mnemonics are, how they are used, and how you can make interaction seamless with Gno.

 ## Prerequisites
 - **`gno`, `gnokey`, and `gnodev` installed.** Reference the